dustinpfister/blog_posts/_posts/threejs-userdata.md

 layout: post
 categories: three.js
 id: 804
-updated: 2021-02-17 15:56:27
+updated: 2021-05-09 14:56:35
-version: 1.6
+version: 1.7
 ---

 In [threejs](https://threejs.org/) there is a standard way of adding custom user data for a mash object which is the [user data object](https://threejs.org/docs/#api/en/core/Object3D.userData).
-The user data object is actually a property of the [object32 class](/2018/04/23/threejs-object32/) which is a class to which a mesh, and many other objects in three.js inherit from.
+The user data object is actually a property of the [object3d class](/2018/04/23/threejs-object3d/) which is a class to which a mesh, and many other objects in three.js inherit from as a base class.

-It is a good idea to place any data that has to do with the application in this user data object as that will help to make sure that I do so in a safe way.
-Many frameworks have some kind of data object that is part of an instance of some kind of class as a way to park data that I want to have assigned to a given object like a display object, sprite, or in threejs a mesh.
+It is a good idea to place any data that has to do with the application in this user data object as that will help to make sure that I do so in a safe way that will not conflict with anything internal with three.js.
+Many frameworks have some kind of data object that is part of an instance of some kind of class as a way to park data that I want to have assigned to a given object like a display object, sprite, or in threejs anything based off of Object3d.

 So in this post I will be going over a simple example of the user data property of the object3d class.

 <!-- more -->

-## 1 - The javaScript file
+## 1 - Objected user data and what to know first

+This is a post on some examples that make use of the object3d user data object as a way to park some properties that have to do with and over all application, or module that runs on top of three.js in a client side javaScript environment.

+## 2 - An Object3d user data example

 This example will not be anything to involved so it will be just a single file that contains all the threejs code as well as my own user data code.